 The law has its complications, especially when it comes to common trust disputes.
-Which is why when the law (or an individual) is causing you trouble, there’s a better way to handle common trust disputes.
+Which is why when the law (or an individual) is causing you trouble, there’s a better way to handle trust disputes.

 That best way forward is to contact a lawyer and have them work within the bounds of the law for you.
 In the case of common trust disputes, the process is easier and more likely to succeed.
 Usually, hiring professional negligence solicitors to pursue trust and probate claims (especially a contentious trust) can help.

 What is a Common Trust Dispute?